-- 9.9.1 The following procedures shall be applied for the acceptance of a quotation or tender: - for 'Low Value' Contracts, supplier's Terms and Conditions will be accepted except where issues relating to security are a relevant concern.
-In this case, advice should be sought from Contracts and Procurement Department prior to placing an order or signing an agreement. - No agreements relating to renting or leasing of premises or licences to occupy (even at nil cost) may be accepted without reference to the Property Services. - No agreements containing leases or intellectual property rights may be accepted without reference to Contracts and Procurement Department. - No agreements relating to ICT equipment or software may be accepted without reference to ICT Department. - No agreements relating to vehicles may be accepted without reference to Transport Services. - No agreements relating to temporary or agency staff may be accepted without reference to People Services Department. - 1.
-Acceptance shall be made in writing. - 2.
-Where the lowest or the most economically advantageous quotation or tender, which meets the specification and the quality and technical standards required, is acceptable, then agreement to accept the tender shall be as set out in section 7. - In any other case acceptance shall be as set out under "exemptions".
+9.10.1 The following procedures shall be applied for the acceptance of a quotation or tender:

+- for 'Low Value' Contracts, supplier's Terms and Conditions can be accepted except where issues relating to security are a relevant concern.
+In this case, advice should be sought from Contracts and Procurement Department prior to placing an order or signing an agreement. - No agreements relating to renting or leasing of premises or licences to occupy (even at nil cost) may be accepted without reference to the Property Services. - No agreements containing leases or intellectual property rights may be accepted without reference to Contracts and Procurement Department.

-- 4. Acceptance shall then be despatched via electronic means in accordance with the agreements in 3 or 4 above. - Awards shall be made in accordance with Public Procurement Regulations and with reference to appropriate guidance on good practice.
+- No agreements relating to ICT equipment or software may be accepted without reference to ICT Department. - No agreements relating to vehicles may be accepted without reference to Transport Services. - No agreements relating to temporary or agency staff may be accepted without reference to People Services Department. - 9.10.2 Acceptance shall be made in writing.
+Where the lowest or the most economically advantageous quotation or tender, which meets the specification and the quality and technical standards required, is acceptable, then agreement to accept the tender with the following conditions. - 9.10.3 In any other case acceptance shall be as set out under "exemptions". - 9.10.4 Acceptance shall then be despatched via electronic means in accordance with the agreements in 3 or 4 above. - 9.10.5 Awards shall be made in accordance with Public Procurement Regulations and with reference to appropriate guidance on good practice.